opoku-fokuoemmanuel/iris-knn-classifier/README.md

 # 🌸 Iris Flower Classifier — KNN Project

 This project is a beginner-friendly introduction to supervised machine learning using the classic **Iris dataset**.
-You'll build a **K-Nearest Neighbors (KNN)** model to classify different species of iris flowers based on sepal and petal measurements.
+I built a **K-Nearest Neighbors (KNN)** model to classify different species of iris flowers based on sepal and petal measurements.

 ---